1. Home

 And it’s a heartwarming story of renaissance for the old British marque.
 Horrendous mismanagement meant that the company very nearly went under back in 2004, and it was only saved by Chinese investment.
 After several years of clawing its way back to relevance by building low-cost, high-value hatchbacks and SUVs, the brand’s more recent offerings have steadily become more and more impressive.
 And we’d say that the firm’s rapidly expanding portfolio of interesting and likeable electric cars is a big part of the reason that MG is now knocking on the door of breaking into the top ten of the UK’s best-selling brands.

-MG’s electric cars are available in a variety of shapes and sizes, from small hatchbacks and SUVs to a one-of-a-kind all-electric two-seater convertible sports car.
+MG’s electric cars are available in a variety of shapes and sizes, from small hatchbacks and SUVs to a one-of-a-kind, all-electric, two-seater convertible sports car.
 In this guide, we’ll take you through all of the firm's various electric offerings, and examine what each of them brings to the market.

-MG electric cars 2024
+MG electric cars in 2025

 1. MG ZS EV

-4. MG Cyberster
+4. MG HS

 1. MG ZS EV